 The childminder is registered on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
-She is registered to care for a maximum of four children aged under eight years, three of whom can be in the early years age range.
-There are currently six children in the early years age range on roll, all of whom attend on a part time basis.
+She is registered to care for five children under eight, three of whom can be in the early years age group, one of whom may be under one year old.
+She is currently caring for four children, two of whom are in the early years age range.